warwick358/bitbot-project-5-bitbot/Bitbot-project-5-bitbot.md

 })
 ```
 ## Step 5
-Useing the pitch (forward/backward) to get the speed and direction to move in a straight line.
+Using the pitch (forward/backward) to get the speed and direction to move in a straight line.

 We need to add another "if then" block from the "logic" tab under the last section in the "forever" block.
-From the "logic tab "boolean" heading we need to add the "and" block in the "true" space of the "if then"block.
+From the "logic" tab "boolean" heading we need to add the "and" block in the "true" space of the "if then" block.
 Next we go to the "logic" tab and then "comparison" to get the "0 < 0" Block and place it in the first tab of the "and" block.
 The "comparison" "0 < 0" Block needs to look like "-10 < raw_roll" ("raw_roll" is from the "variable" tab).
 In the second section of the "and" block we need another "logic" tab and then "comparison" block.
 "0 >0".